RoblabWh/PatchMatch/README.md

 # PatchMatch

-Additinal material for the paper: "PatchMatch-Stereo-Panorama, a fast dense reconstruction from 360° video images"
+Additional material for the paper: "PatchMatch-Stereo-Panorama, a fast dense reconstruction from 360° video images"